 - Follow all treatment recommendations, such as giving medicines and going to PT and OT.

 Call your doctor right away if your child has:

 - new weakness

 - worsening bladder or bowel control

 - back pain or pain at the myelomeningocele site

 - neck pain, trouble swallowing, or voice changes

 Having a child with a serious medical condition can feel overwhelming for any family.
-But you don't have to go it alone.
+But you're not alone, and many resources are available to help you and your family.
 Talk to anyone on the care team about ways to find support.
-You also can visit online sites for more information and support, such as:
+You also can find more information online at: